Issac-art75/Advanced_Keylogger/README.md

    * cryptography
    * requests
    * PIL
   3. System with minimum 4GB RAM

 # PROCEDURE:

 ## 1) Importing all the modules/packages
         There are lot of modules/libraries required to make this keylogger.
 The necessary libraries are mentioned in 'componenets required' section

 ## 2) Building Keylogger
         A typical Keylogger records all keystrokes typed by the user.
 The keystrokes are stored in key_log.txt.
         Pynput package used to recored keystrokes.

         3 functions are used:
         (i)   def on_press(key) --> records each keys (ii)  def write_file(keys): --> append keystrokes to the file (key_log.txt) (iii) on_release(key) --> terminates the keylogger program upon clicking esc button

-## System Information
+## 3) System Information
+         Retrieves System information to identify which device being used.

+         Informations obtained:
+         (i)   hostname
+         (ii)  private IP address
+         (iii) Public IP address
+         (iv)  Processor
+         (v)   System & Version

+## 4) Clipboard data
+         Whenever a user copies a URL,text,passwords... it is considered as clipboard data.
+         This data captures using win32clipboard package

+## 5) Microphone
+         captures voice for 30 seconds.
+It is intended to capture who the child speaks to.
+         Packages like scipy and sounddevice are used for this functionality.

+## 6) Screenshot
+        Captures the screen to identify what the user is actually doing on the screen.

+## 7) Email
+         Below Files are sent over the email
+           (i)   key_log.txt
+           (ii)  sys_info.txt
+           (iii) clipboard.txt
+           (iv)  audio.wav
+           (v)   screenshot.png

+## 8) Encryption/Decryption
+          The first 3 files mentioned in the previous section are encrypted and send over the email and others are not encrypted before sending.

 # PROGRAM